STRENGTH & RESISTANCE OR CARDIO…

 - I AM NOW CONVINCED THAT STRENGTH TRAINING IS SUPERIOR.
 HOW DO I ADD STRENGTH TRAINING TO MY CARDIO PROGRAM?
 This is not difficult.
 For those of you who are not currently performing some sort of exercise, this post will give you enough information to get started.
 For those of you who are training either exclusively training cardio, it will be tougher.
 What it will most-entail from you is a mindset change.
 If you are a hardcore runner, you will have to do some serious soul searching concerning some of the things you have read in this post.
 The most difficult thing for you (at least at first) will be to realize that cutting back on your Cardio Training is really OK.
 Unless you want your body to become a ‘Cortisol Dump’, DO NOT simply add Strength Training to a hardcore Cardio Training program.
 As always, I would strongly suggest that you never listen blindly to anything that anyone (self included) tells you, without first doing your own research into the matter.

-For my most current experiment, I decided to pull a Tim Ferris and do virtually no cardio (because of old injuries, I cannot do as much as I would like to do anyway).
+For my most current experiment, I decided to pull a Tim Ferris and do virtually no cardio (because of old injuries, I cannot do as much as I would like to do anyway — the weirdest is that I can no longer ride a bike and have not done so in over a decade).
 Other than the occasional hike or short Kayak excursion, my workouts have consisted of nothing other than Strength Training since we closed the pool back in October.
 Because I can have a tendency to over-consume eggnog around Christmas time, and because my friend Rick is on an absolute rampage with his new workout, I came up with the HOLIDAY CHALLENGE to give us both some accountability and motivation to get through the Christmas season unscathed.